emiliodeoliveira/emarkt-admin-mvc/README.md

 # emarkt-admin-mvc
-Basic CRUD Operation with Laravel
+Basic CRUD Operation with Laravel.

-## What's this repo contains
+## What is eMarkt Admin MVC?

-A basic create, read, update and delete operation with Laravel 5.5 and Bootstrap modal window to create,update and delete data.
+A basic CRUD + MVC made with Laravel 5.5 and Bootstrap .

 ## Requirements